 (c) The vocational technical education program shall include a process for assessing and documenting the attainment by each student of the technical and academic competencies.
 Assessment methods may include portfolio and performance assessment.

-(d) Career guidance and placement services shall be provided to each student and shall include assessment of all vocational technical students to determine individual vocational technical and academic aptitude, interest and learning styles and assistance with the development of a four-year career plan based on the assessments.
+(d) Career guidance and placement services shall be provided to each student, consistent with the requirements of 603 CMR 26.04, and shall include assessment of all vocational technical students to determine individual vocational technical and academic aptitude, interest and learning styles and assistance with the development of a four-year career plan based on the assessments.
 Services shall be provided to assist each student in making the transition to the workforce, postsecondary education and apprenticeship programs.

 (e) School districts that offer five or more approved vocational technical education programs shall provide a minimum of a one half year exploratory program approved by the Department for all incoming ninth graders.
-The programs shall meet the standards in the guidelines for exploratory programs included in the "Guidelines for Vocational Technical Education Programs and Educator Licensure."
+The programs shall meet the standards in the Department’s guidelines for exploratory programs.
+The exploratory program must be based on the applicable Vocational Technical Education Framework and the Massachusetts Curriculum Frameworks.
+If a district no longer offers five or more programs approved pursuant to M.G.L. c.
+74, it may not report itself as having an approved exploratory program, unless it is an agricultural school.
 (5) Qualifications of Personnel

 (a) All personnel in the vocational technical education program including academic teachers shall have an appropriate educator license and endorsement, if needed, in accordance with the requirements set forth in 603 CMR 4.00, 7.00: Educator Licensure and Preparation Program Approval, and 14.00: Education of English Learners.